You are viewing a story from harrypotterfanfiction.com

 It was Friday afternoon and classes were finally over.
 I had every intention of getting all my homework done after dinner so that I could focus the entire weekend on making dresses for the upcoming ball.

 I was so excited for the chance to do some real business that new ideas were constantly flowing through my brain.
 I often found myself zoning out during the professors’ lectures and doodling new designs in class instead.
-It was amazing I will still managing to stay on top of my studies, but I’ll admit I got a lot of help from Leighton who was always willing to let me borrow her notes.
+It was amazing I was still managing to stay on top of my studies, but I’ll admit I got a lot of help from Leighton who was always willing to let me borrow her notes.

 “Hey, Talon,” I said, surprised.
 “What’s up?”
 He remained quiet; he appeared to be waiting for everyone else to clear out of the corridor first.